scholarslab/scholarslab.github.io/collections/_posts/2012-03-27-diy-aerial-photography.md

 layout: post
 slug: diy-aerial-photography
 title: DIY Aerial Photography
-categories:
-- Announcements
+category: blog
+tags:
 - Geospatial and Temporal
-tags:
 - gis
+- tutorial
 ---

 Here in the Scholars' Lab, we've been interested for some time in having the ability to take aerial photographs on a small scale.
 Many great uses exist for such techniques here at UVa.
 A landscape architect could use current, high resolution photos of a work site.
 An environmental science student may wish to see how things have changed along the shoreline over a short period of time.
 For these researchers, paying for an aerial survey would be cost prohibitive and unlikely.
 Flying a kite or balloon with camera attached is relatively inexpensive and can create great results.